oktadev/okta-blog/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 * Learn about the [.NET JwtBearer Namespace](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer?view=aspnetcore-2.0)
 * Read about [Angular Authentication with OIDC](/blog/2017/04/17/angular-authentication-with-oidc)
 * And how to [Build a React Application With Authentication](/blog/2017/03/30/react-okta-sign-in-widget)

+You can find the source code for this example on GitHub, in the [okta-dotnet-token-auth-example](https://github.com/oktadeveloper/okta-dotnet-token-auth-example) repository.